Orlando Gibbons: Publishing and patronage

-By the 1610s Gibbons had become a composer of high repute and the most outstanding organist in England.
+By the 1610s, Gibbons had become a composer of high repute and the most distinguished organist in England.
 He became a close friend of Sir Christopher Hatton, the second cousin and heir of the more famous Christopher Hatton, favourite of Queen Elizabeth I. Though Hatton was a minor figure in court, he became an important patron to Gibbons.
 The next few years saw the publishing of various works by Gibbons, firstly his 1612 First Set of Madrigals and Motets from the patronage of Hatton.
 One of the Madrigals in the set was The Silver Swan, often considered the most famous English madrigal.
 Gibbons dedicated the entire set of works to Hatton: "[The songs] were most of them composed in your owne [sic] house, and doe therefore properly belong unto you, as Lord of the Soile; the language they speake you provided them, I onely furnished them with Tongues to utter the same name".
 The English musician Frederick Bridge interpreted this as implying that Hatton wrote some or all of the poems that Gibbons set to music in his Madrigals and Motets.
 However, the musicologist Edmund Fellowes noted that it is unlikely Gibbons was an actual resident of Hatton's household, although their friendship suggests that Hatton may have set a room aside for him to compose.
 The death of King James's son, Prince Henry Frederick, was a considerable shock to the English, as many considered him a promising heir to the Kingdom.
 James in particular went into a deep depression; many wrote works to mourn Henry's death, including writers Ben Jonson and George Chapman as well as composers John Coperario and the retired Byrd.
 Among these was probably Gibbons's Nay let me weep from the recently published First Set of Madrigals and Motets.
 It is also possible that the full anthem I am the resurrection was for Prince Henry's burial, though there is no firm evidence for this.